Department of History

 Examine the past.
 Define your future.

-History majors are presidents and prime ministers, thought leaders, CEOs, entertainers, writers, lawyers, and teachers for whom a deep understanding of the past informed their path toward a powerful future.
-Our accomplished and diverse history professors will guide your journey into the past as you develop skills in research, communication, critical thinking, interpretation, and problem solving.
+History majors are politicians, entrepreneurs, community activists, entertainers, writers, lawyers, teachers, diplomats, and museum curators whose understanding of the past informs their journey to a fulfilling career.
+Our accomplished and diverse professors will provide guidance and mentorship as you develop skills in research, communication, critical thinking, interpretation, and problem solving.